We’ve all been wronged at some point in our lives. No one can say that they’ve not experienced some emotional pain in the past.

 Most people think that forgiveness is only in lip service.
 But it’s so much more than that.

-Forgiveness is the process of allowing ourselves to be at peace with someone that has previously caused us pain.
+Forgiveness is the process of allowing yourself to be at peace with someone that has previously caused you pain.

-It is the willingness to let go of any negitivity we might be holding onto towards ourselves or others that previously harmed us in anyway, physically or emotionally.
+It is the willingness to let go of any negitivity you might be holding onto towards yourself or others that previously harmed you in anyway, physically or emotionally.

 Even though the action or words that hurt you will dwell within you forever, the act of letting go reduces the grip that the wounding event has on you.
 This way, you’ll be able to focus on the more positive aspects of your life.